Biology Requirements for Honors 2014-2015

 SUMMARY OF IMPORTANT FALL DATES:

-- October 18, 2013 – Present poster at the Presidential Science Symposium (if you performed summer research at Bowdoin)
+- October 24, 2014 – Present poster at the Presidential Science Symposium (Students that were involved in summer research)

 **Your advisor and/or reviewers may require an earlier deadline to review your paper to allow sufficient time for reading and revision.